boozallen/sdp-docs/pages/deployment-guides/openshift/3_1_Application_Environments.rst

 In addition to the prerequisites covered in the |section_overview|, make sure

-1) You are logged into the Openshift cluster you're deploying to as a user with the |cluster-admin role|
+1) You are logged into the OpenShift cluster you're deploying to as a user with the |cluster-admin role|
 2) None of the projects that the provision app envs script will create already exist (not likely if this is your first run)

 =============================